Market intelligence for international student recruitment from ICEF

 However, Indian commencements were down -8% in January–September 2025, and Australia also saw fewer new students from its number one market, China (-9%).

-The Australian government is prioritising India as a talent pipeline through numerous recent agreements, but it is also applying greater scrutiny to Indian prospects given relatively historically high levels of fraud from this market.
+The Australian government is prioritising India as a talent pipeline through numerous recent agreements, but it is also applying greater scrutiny to Indian prospects given relatively high levels of fraud detected in this market.
 Australia’s vocational sector (VET) is particularly affected by high rates of visa refusals for Indian students.

-United Kingdom: Indian enrolments are growing despite earlier signs that the Dependants Ban might depress demand from this key source country for UK universities.
-Up to June 2025, Indian students were granted almost as many sponsored study visas (98,014) as Chinese students (99,920), with an approval rate of 96%.
+United Kingdom: Indian enrolments are growing despite earlier signs that the Dependants Ban might depress demand.
+Up to June 2025, Indian students were granted almost as many sponsored study visas (98,015) as Chinese students (99,920), with an approval rate of 96%.
 In Q2 alone, visa grants for Indian students surged by +44% compared with a -35% decrease for Chinese students.
 Indian demand at the master’s level is extremely high, with 81% of Indian students approved for master’s level courses.

-UK government data show strong growth in visa issuances to Indian students between 2024 to 2025, in contrast with the trend for China.
+UK government data shows strong growth in visa issuances to Indian students between 2024 to 2025, in contrast with the trend for China.
 Source: UK Home Office

 Alternative destinations on the rise